-Saint Mary's College of California recognizes that intellectual growth and scholarly activity are closely related both to each other and to teaching effectiveness.
+Saint Mary's College of California recognizes that intellectual growth and scholarly and creative activity are closely related both to each other and to teaching effectiveness.

-Faculty scholarship is encouraged and supported through awards that fund scholarly interests and pursuits.
+Faculty scholarship is encouraged and supported through awards that fund scholarly and creative interests and pursuits, as well as pedagogical development.
 The Faculty Development Fund Committee administers the awards and is composed of the Dean for Faculty Development and one faculty member from each school appointed by the respective dean.
 Scholarly activity and intellectual growth are broadly defined and supported as described below.

 I. AWARDS & CRITERIA FOR FUNDING